Timotheeee/btd6_mods/infinite_xp/README.md

-Go in a game, then press 0
+Go in a regular singleplayer game, then press 0